Chinese state media urges Canada to defy U.S., free Huawei executive

 “Canada should distance itself from U.S. hegemonism and fulfill its obligations to help maintain international order and protect human rights,” it said.

+Meng’s arrest and Huawei’s struggle to allay security fears have triggered a wave of sympathy on Chinese social media.

+“She has a strong motherland at her back,” wrote one user on the Twitter-like Weibo.

-Authorities in China are holding former Canadian diplomat Michael Kovrig on suspicion of engaging in activities that harm China’s national security.
+Authorities in China are holding former Canadian diplomat Michael Kovrig on suspicion of engaging in activities harmful to national security.
 He was detained on Monday.

-The Global Times said there was no evidence that the arrest of Kovrig was in any way connected to the case, but said “the assumption is because Canada has gone too far and people naturally believe China will retaliate”.
+The Global Times said there was no evidence Kovrig’s arrest was in any way connected to the case, but added, “the assumption is because Canada has gone too far and people naturally believe China will retaliate”.

-Canadian Foreign Minister Chrystia Freeland warned the United States on Wednesday not to politicise extradition cases, a day after President Trump said he would intervene in the case if it served national security interests.
+Canadian Foreign Minister Chrystia Freeland warned the United States on Wednesday not to politicize extradition cases, a day after President Donald Trump said he would intervene in the case if it served national security interests.

 In another editorial on Thursday, the official China Daily newspaper accused the United States of manufacturing the diplomatic incident in order to serve political ends.